mnot/I-D/draft-nottnick-ietf-decisions.md

 # Security Considerations

-The consensus process is critical to Internet security overall -- it helps to assure that the protocols we build provide the properties that end users rely upon are present.
+The consensus process is critical to Internet security overall -- it helps assure that the protocols we build have the properties end users rely upon.

 --- back